 - If your communications were discovered, would your partner be upset?

 If the answer to any of those questions is yes, there is probably something improper going on or something the two of you should discuss.
 When something inappropriate has happened, the distinction between improper and an affair can undoubtedly matter to the future trust and health of the relationship (if it continues).
 For example, an improper social media post that is borderline or questionably flirty may be perceived differently than a long-running history of internet flirting that includes complaining about one’s partner or sending naked pictures.
 That’s not to say the first example couldn’t at least result in communication and a greater understanding of what each person considers unacceptable.
+You can also read more about what may count as cheating in today’s world.

 |Have questions, call 614.327.1600 or contact us|